 The method proposes a projection of causal states on a reduced set of most relevant parameters.
 Clearly, the first two, X and Y, encode together the 11-year period as well as the phase along the cycle.
 Which is expected, given this is the main macroscopic feature of this process.

 Predictions obtained by the method on a ridiculously long time frame.
 The idea is to show the general behavior of the algorithm, which produces a possible realization of the modeled process.
 There are maybe small issues with minima, but globally the cycles are well produced.
 The predicted series look plausible and consistent with the measured data.
-Given the well-known difficulty of this data set, it is illusory to give the slightest credit to predictions beyond one cycle.
+Including, the appearance of another Gleissberg cycle!
+Yet, given the well-known difficulty of this data set, it is illusory to give the slightest credit to predictions beyond one cycle.
+In terms of dynamical systems, the predictions just show a possible trajectory along the "attractor".
+One may ask how fast the initial information diffuses, how fast trajectories diverges, but this brings us too far for this illustrative example.
 A collaboration with experts of the domain would be necessary to calibrate the algorithm and analyze its ability to produce short term predictions.

 Article and reference code

 The latest version of the source code is maintained here.
-The scripts are written in Python, with a C++ module necessary to improve computation times.
+The scripts are written in Python, with a C++ module used to improve computation times (a full-Python version is in preparation — please contact me if needed).
 There are no external dependencies, other than these provided together with the source code.
 MIT License: free to use for what you want, so long as you credit the author!